Fighter jets intercepted a private plane in DC. Here’s what we know.

 It remains unclear why the pilot was unresponsive in Sunday’s incident and officials are continuing to investigate.

 Past cases involving unresponsive pilots could provide some insight into what happened.
 In 2014, fighter jets were deployed to respond to an unresponsive small plane that drifted over the southern US to the Caribbean.
-In that instance, the pilots of the fighter jets saw the pilot slumped over, and NORAD suspected he may have experienced hypoxia, a condition when someone loses consciousness in a plane due to lack of oxygen.
+In that instance, the pilots of the fighter jets saw the pilot slumped over, and NORAD suspected he may have experienced hypoxia.
 That same year, another plane also flew over DC after the pilot lost consciousness and fighter jets were deployed as well.
 And in 1999, fighter jets intercepted a plane carrying pro golfer Payne Stewart after air traffic controllers lost contact and it ultimately crashed in South Dakota.

+Such cases are relatively uncommon, the Associated Press reported in 2014, “with probably not much more than a handful of such incidents over the last decade.”

-According to a NORAD spokesperson, there are an array of reasons that fighter jets would be deployed to intercept a plane — including in unrestricted airspace.
-In the case of the plane on Sunday, there were potential concerns about airspace, but NORAD can also be asked by the FAA to send fighter jets if a plane appears to be off its flight path and hasn’t been in proper communication, for example.
+According to a NORAD spokesperson, there are an array of reasons that fighter jets would be deployed to intercept a plane — including in unrestricted airspace — though the full criteria are classified.
+In the case of the plane on Sunday, there were potential concerns about airspace, but NORAD can also, for example, be asked by the FAA to send fighter jets if a plane appears to be off its flight path and hasn’t been in proper communication.

+Update June 6, 2023, 11:35 am ET: This story was originally published on June 5 and has been updated with new details on the victims and investigation.